sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/MachineCreation/Set-ProvScheme.md

 | BearerToken | Specifies the bearer token assigned to the calling user | false | false |  |
 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

-## Input Type

-###

 ## Return Values

-### Citrix.Machinecreation.Sdk.Provisioningscheme<br>    This Object Provides Details Of The Provisioning Scheme And Contains The Following Information:<br>    Provisioningschemeuid<br>    Provisioningschemename<br>        The Name Of The Provisioning Scheme.<br>    Cpucount<br>        The Numer Of Processors That Vms Will Be Created With When Using This Scheme.<br>    Memorymb<br>        The Maximum Amount Of Memory That Vms Will Be Created With When Using This Scheme.<br>    Masterimagevm<br>        The Path Within The Hosting Unit Provider To The Vm Or Snapshot Of Which The Scheme Is Currently Using A Copy.<br>    Masterimagevmdate<br>        The Date And Time That The Copy Of The Vm Image Was Made For The Scheme.<br>    Identitypooluid<br>        The Unique Identifier Of The Identity Pool (From The Adidentity Powershell Snap-In) That The Scheme Uses.<br>    Identitypoolname<br>        The Name Of The Identity Pool (From The Adidentity Powershell Snap-In) That The Scheme Uses.<br>    Hostingunituid<br>       The Unique Identifier Of The Hosting Unit (From The Hosting Unit Powershell Snap-In) That The New Provisioning Scheme Will Use.<br>    Hostingunitname<br>       The Name Of The Hosting Unit (From The Hosting Unit Powershell Snap-In) That The New Provisioning Scheme Will Use.<br>    Cleanonboot<br>       Indicates Whether The Vms Created Are To Be Reset To A Clean State On Each Boot.<br>    Taskid<br>       The Identifier Of Any Current Task That Is Running For The Provisioning Scheme.
+Citrix.Machinecreation.Sdk.Provisioningscheme<br>    This Object Provides Details Of The Provisioning Scheme And Contains The Following Information:<br>    Provisioningschemeuid<br>    Provisioningschemename<br>        The Name Of The Provisioning Scheme.<br>    Cpucount<br>        The Numer Of Processors That Vms Will Be Created With When Using This Scheme.<br>    Memorymb<br>        The Maximum Amount Of Memory That Vms Will Be Created With When Using This Scheme.<br>    Masterimagevm<br>        The Path Within The Hosting Unit Provider To The Vm Or Snapshot Of Which The Scheme Is Currently Using A Copy.<br>    Masterimagevmdate<br>        The Date And Time That The Copy Of The Vm Image Was Made For The Scheme.<br>    Identitypooluid<br>        The Unique Identifier Of The Identity Pool (From The Adidentity Powershell Snap-In) That The Scheme Uses.<br>    Identitypoolname<br>        The Name Of The Identity Pool (From The Adidentity Powershell Snap-In) That The Scheme Uses.<br>    Hostingunituid<br>       The Unique Identifier Of The Hosting Unit (From The Hosting Unit Powershell Snap-In) That The New Provisioning Scheme Will Use.<br>    Hostingunitname<br>       The Name Of The Hosting Unit (From The Hosting Unit Powershell Snap-In) That The New Provisioning Scheme Will Use.<br>    Cleanonboot<br>       Indicates Whether The Vms Created Are To Be Reset To A Clean State On Each Boot.<br>    Taskid<br>       The Identifier Of Any Current Task That Is Running For The Provisioning Scheme.

 ## Notes
 In the case of failure, the following errors can result.<br>    Error Codes<br>    -----------<br>    ProvisioningSchemeNotFound<br>    The specified provisioning scheme could not be located.<br>    DatabaseError<br>    An error occurred in the service while attempting a database operation.<br>    DatabaseNotConfigured<br>    The operation could not be completed because the database for the service is not configured.<br>    ServiceStatusInvalidDb<br>    An error occurred in the service while attempting a database operation - communication with the database failed for<br>    for various reasons.<br>    CommunicationError<br>    An error occurred while communicating with the service.<br>    PermissionDenied<br>    The user does not have administrative rights to perform this operation.<br>    ConfigurationLoggingError<br>    The operation could not be performed because of a configuration logging error<br>    HostingUnitNotFound<br>    The hosting unit referenced by the provisioning scheme could not be resolved<br>    ExceptionThrown<br>    An unexpected error occurred.
 To locate more details, see the Windows event logs on the controller being used or examine the XenDesktop logs.